Why we measure this

 What is happening

-Protected areas are added to the provincial Representative Areas Network each year.
+Protected areas are added to the provincial Protected and Conserved Areas Network each year.
 To date, 6,354,385 ha or 9.76 per cent of Saskatchewan is contained within the network.

 A range of approaches is used to conserve landscape, from traditional tools such as parks and ecological reserves to working landscapes conserved through the Wildlife Habitat Protection Act, and conservation agreements with ranchers.